joygetsit/Socket_Programs_C_Python/README.md

 # Socket programming in C and Python
 - To communication data between two C/python programs
 - Data is transmitted and received using structures
-- Uses socket communication with UDP.
+- Uses socket communication with UDP